A timeline of the controversy around WE, the Liberals and a student program

 The same day, WE Charity registers as a lobbyist of the federal government, disclosing 65 communications with federal officials or ministers in 19 different departments or federal institutions, dating as far back as January 2019.

 Aug.
-17: Finance minister Bill Morneau resigns, saying someone else should guide the country through a long and bumpy economic recovery from the COVID-19 pandemic.
+17: Morneau resigns as finance minister and a Liberal MP, saying someone else should guide the country through a long and bumpy economic recovery from the COVID-19 pandemic.
 Morneau has been finance minister since late 2015, when the Liberals returned to power with a majority government.
 He remained in the job after the 2019 federal election, when the Liberals were reduced to a minority government.

+Aug.
+18: Parliament is prorogued until Sept.
+23, effectively shutting down the work of several House of Commons committees investigating the WE controversy.
+Thousands of pages of related documents that had been provided to the finance committee, and were being vetted for personal information and cabinet secrets, are released.

 The Canadian Press